mastermueez/A-Cost-Effective-Framework-to-Predict-the-Ripeness-of-any-Fruit-Based-on-Color-Space/README.md

 # A Cost-Effective Framework to Predict the Ripeness of any Fruit Based on Color Space

 ## Citation Information
 This repository contains the code and dataset used for this [paper](https://ieeexplore.ieee.org/abstract/document/9231002).
 Please cite the paper if you use the code here as part of a published research project.

+@inproceedings{mueez2020cost,
+  title={A Cost-Effective Framework to Predict the Ripeness of any Fruit Based on Color Space}, author={Mueez, Abdul}, booktitle={2020 IEEE Region 10 Symposium (TENSYMP)}, pages={1729--1733}, year={2020}, organization={IEEE}
+}

 The presentation for this paper can be found [here](https://youtu.be/TQqIDKwov_Ms).